 After liberation, Elmore was promoted to Private First Class.
 He was boarded onto the U.S.S.
 Admiral Hughes and arrived at Seattle, Washington, on October 9, 1945.
 When he returned home, he learned that his brother, Herbert, was Missing in Action.

 Elmore remained in the Army and became a member of the Corps of Engineers, 24th Infantry Division as a Combat Construction Specialist.
-He served with the division in the Korean War and rose in rank from Pfc to sergeant.
+He served with the division in the Korean War and rose in rank from Private First Class to Sergeant.
 He was wounded on July 12, 1950, and retired from the Army on January 31, 1952, due to his wounds.

 Elmore W. Pattison died on May 25, 1955, in Florida, and was buried at Toledo Memorial Park Cemetery in Sylvania, Ohio.